 His national leadership includes 13 years of service as Registrar of the National Association of Ecumenical and Interreligious Staff.
-He is currently moderator of the Committee on Religious Liberty of the National Council of the Churches of Christ in the USA and a member of its Justice and Advocacy Commission.
+Since 2000, he has been moderator of the Committee on Religious Liberty under the auspices of the National Council of Churches and, since 2013, a project of the Religion Freedom Center of the Newseum Institute, Washington, DC.
 He has participated in many international conferences for religious freedom in several European countries and an ecumenical delegation inquiring into accusations of the persecution of Christians in Arab Republic of Egypt which was officially received by President Hosni Mubarak in 1997.
 He was invited by the World Council of Churches in November 2011 as one of 25 experts to participate in an Interfaith Study Consultation on Religious Freedom and the Rights of Religious Minorities, held in Istanbul, Turkey.

 He has served and continues to work with a number of other committees, organizations and task forces which seek to make justice the way of life for all of God’s children.

 |Queens Federation of Churches||http://www.QueensChurches.org/||Last Updated September 3, 2014|